tlienart/FranklinTemplates.jl/src/templates/common/src/index.md

-@def title = "JuDoc Example"
+@def title = "Franklin Example"
 @def hasmath = true
 @def hascode = true
 <!-- Note: by default hasmath == true and hascode == false.
 You can change this in
 the config file by setting hasmath = false for instance and just setting it to true where appropriate -->

-# How to use JuDoc
+# How to use Franklin

 \tableofcontents <!-- you can use \toc as well -->

-This section is meant as a refresher if you're new to JuDoc.
+This section is meant as a refresher if you're new to Franklin.
 Have a look at both how the website renders and the corresponding markdown (`index.md`).
 Modify at will to get a feeling for how things work!